Review Copy Submission Guidelines

 Medium-heavy to heavy games for more than two players are always welcome, as long as you can play them at three players or more.
 Chances are I will play them at three or four players, even if they allow for two or more than four.

-Online and Digital Reviews Copies
+Online and Digital Versions

 As things are a bit difficult at the moment, I do usually accept online or digital copies but I will make it clear in the review when that is the case, because I will be unable to talk about component quality and the physical game experience.
-My review will focus on the mechanisms and the enjoyment we got from those.
+My review will focus on the mechanisms and the enjoyment derived from those.

 If you send me a production-ready or near-to-finished physical copy of your game, I will always be happy to make an unboxing video of it.
 Some people don’t like those video, but I think many of us like to see people unwrap presents, and unboxing videos create that same sort of feeling in my view.